speedscale/docs/docs/reference/dlp.md

  * HTTP forms
  * HTTP JSON bodies

-To see the keys that are redacted by default, you may view the `standard` DLP configuration file.
+To see the keys that are redacted by default, you may view the `standard` DLP configuration file in the main [UI](https://staging.speedscale.com/dlpConfig/standard).

 ```shell
 speedctl get dlp-config standard